mbauny/mbauny/README.md

-### Matthieu Bauny
+### Hey there 👋

-Hi, I'm a :fr: lead software engineer, living in Paris.
-I thrive in code, books and music :metal:
+My name is Matthieu Bauny and I am a 🇫🇷 lead software engineer, living in Paris.
+I thrive in code, books and music 🤘

 #### Skills
+- TypeScript, JavaScript
 - C++, Qt
-- TypeScript, JavaScript
-- OOP
 - Software architecture

 #### Values